Terminology & care

 Two whisks, two weeks: what the holder actually changes

 We ran a simple side-by-side in our own kitchen: two identical new chasen, used on alternating days for 14 days.
 One dried head-down on a ceramic holder after every rinse; the other dried standing in a cup, tines up, the way most beginners store theirs.
 We photographed both heads each morning.
 By the end of week one, the cup-dried whisk's outer tines had visibly begun curling inward; by day 14 its bloom had narrowed while the holder-dried whisk still matched its day-one photos.
-Same bamboo, same tea, same rinses — the only variable was where each whisk spent the night.
-It is a modest kitchen protocol, not a laboratory, and we document it as such on our how we test page.
+Same bamboo, same tea, same rinses, and the only variable was where each whisk spent the night.
+We document the protocol step by step on our how we test page.

 By the numbers